happycube/cxadc-linux3/README.md

 Open `/dev/cxadc0` and read samples.
 For example, to capture 10 seconds of samples:

-	sox -r 28636363 -b 8 -c 1 -e unsigned -t raw /dev/cxadc0 capture.wav trim 0 10
+	cat -r 28636363 -b 8 -c 1 -e unsigned -t raw /dev/cxadc0 capture.wav trim 0 10

-Install PV This allows monitoring of the runtime & datarate
+Install PV This allows monitoring of the runtime & datarate.

 `sudo apt install pv`

 To use PV modify command with `/dev/cxadc0 |pv >`

+     cat /dev/cxadc0 |pv > /dev/null
+     0:00:04 [38.1MiB/s] [        <=>

-`cat` and `dd` can also be used to trigger capture
+`dd` and `sox` can also be used to trigger capture

-Use CTRL+C to manualy stop capture
+Use CTRL+C to manualy stop capture.

-`timeout 30s` at the start of the command will run capture for 30seconds for example
+`timeout 30s` at the start of the command will run capture for 30seconds for example.

 ## Module parameters